“Knowing is not enough, we must apply. Willing is not enough, we must do.” – Bruce Lee

 Tai Chi and Qigong

 We should all celebrate the amount of effort needed within the Tai Chi and Qigong learning process.
-The key to progression is productive persistence and deliberate practice of accurate movements, mind intention and breath.
-When we persevere through our struggles, doubts, inexperience, misunderstandings and mistakes with a relaxed and happy mind, body and spirit, that’s what makes a true lifelong student where every day is an achievement and success.
+The key to progression is productive persistence and deliberate practice of accurate movements, mind intention and breath work.
+When we persevere through our struggles, doubts, inexperience, frustration, misunderstandings and mistakes with a relaxed and happy mind, body and spirit, that’s what makes a true lifelong student where every day is an achievement and success.

 Return from Struggle is Opportunity to the homepage